AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-best-practices.md

 If you are just getting started with Azure SQL Data Warehouse, do not let this article overwhelm you.
 The sequence of the topics is mostly in the order of importance.
 If you start by focusing on the first few concepts, you'll be in good shape.
 As you get more familiar and comfortable with using SQL Date Warehouse, come back and look at a few more concepts.
 It won't take long for everything to make sense.

 ## Reduce cost with pause and scale
 A key feature of SQL Data Warehouse is the ability to pause when you are not using it, which stops the billing of compute resources.
 Another key feature is the ability to scale resources.
-Pausing and Scaling can be done via the Azure portal or through PowerShell commands.
+Pausing and Scaling can be done via the Azure portal preview or through PowerShell commands.
 Become familiar with these features as they can greatly reduce the cost of your data warehouse when it is not in use.
 If you always want your data warehouse accessible, you may want to consider scaling it down to the smallest size, a DW100 rather than pausing.

 See also [Pause compute resources][Pause compute resources], [Resume compute resources][Resume compute resources], [Scale compute resources][Scale compute resources]